expo/expo/docs/versions/unversioned/sdk/speech.md

 Interrupts current speech and deletes all in queue.

-### `Expo.Speech.isSpeaking()`
+### `Expo.Speech.isSpeakingAsync()`

-Check status of location providers.
+Determine whether the Text-to-speech utility is currently speaking.

 #### Returns

-Returns a boolean value telling if a speech is in progress.
+Returns a Promise that resolves to a boolean, `true` if speaking, `false` if not.